Brazil Models Courage in Fighting Modern-Day Slavery

 3. What are root causes/risk factors?
 What are the causes of slave labor?
 Are there specific factors that increase the risk that farmworkers will be employed in slave/forced labor conditions?

-4. Where does coffee from plantations employing slave labor go?
-Can we identify the specific commercial channels into which coffee grown on plantations cited with slave labor violations is being sold?
+4. Where does coffee from farms employing slave labor go?
+Can we identify the specific commercial channels into which coffee grown on farms cited with slave labor violations is being sold?

 The results of that inquiry, and a reflection on the difficulty of fighting modern-day slavery, appear in a series of posts on our Coffeelands blog.